Scarriff: History

 Scariff suffered greatly during the Famine in the 19th century.
 A workhouse was built in 1841 at Drewsboro to provide some relief for the poor, and was opened in May 1842 to accommodate 600 persons.
 After the famine started in 1845 starving and destitute locals flocked to the workhouse.
 By 1846 the local graveyard was full with inmates from the workhouse and a new graveyard had to be opened outside Tuamgraney.
 The following year the workhouse ran out of food, water and clothing for the inmates, who were dying from fever and starvation at the rate of a dozen a day, along with those who were caring for them.
 The matron, her children and the parish priest, among other carers, died of fever.
 Even after the famine passed, in 1851, the workhouse had 3,212 inmates.
 The population in the Workhouse Union district in 1851 was reduced during the famine by more than 50% to 23,057.
 The East Clare Brigade of the IRA burned the remains of the workhouse down in 1921.

 The 20th century however saw the town begin to prosper.
 New roads were built.
 It had a bank, a police station, flour mills and a Market House reflecting its growing importance as a market town.
 As well as improved road connections, the Dock provided vital trade links and Scariff enjoyed its position as the business centre of north-east Clare.
 Two of the more prominent buildings - the workhouse and the police station - were destroyed in the War of Independence.
 A large chipboard factory can now be found in Scarriff, but the town no longer has a bakery and the dock no longer operates as in former times.
 Its role now as a stopping point for pleasure crafts is perhaps indicative of the possibilities which exist for Scariff as a tourist centre.

 Scariff is unique in that much of the town is situated across the river Graney in the neighboring parish of Bodyke, which sometimes is confused for the nearby Tuamgraney.

 Education

-At primary level, the area is served by Scariff National School.
+At primary level, the area is served by Scariff National School, catering for nearly all the children in the parish.
 The local secondary school is Scariff Community College.